markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ## Introduction

 The Run Buddy website has been a huge success!
-That means management has the motiviation and capital to upgrade the site.
+This means that management has the motiviation and capital to upgrade the site.

+## Preview

 For Run Buddy version 2.0, the team wants us to make the site mobile-friendly and easier to use.

 Here's the mock-up for version 2.0, which we'll build over the course of this module:

 ![Run Buddy version 2.0 mock-up](assets/lesson-1/001-version2-mock-up-main.jpg)

-Notice that there are some big changes to make (like adding a price comparison table) and some that are a bit more subtle (like rounding the corners of the input fields and the call-to-action form).
+Notice that there are some big changes to make (like adding a price comparison table) and some that are more subtle (like rounding the corners of the input fields and the call-to-action form).
 Some of the changes can't be seen in the mock-up because they involve user interaction.

-The first thing we need to do is set up our development environment.
-Because the current codebase is live, we can't make changes directly to it without disturbing Run Buddy's users.
-We need to be able to work on a copy of the website and then merge the changes into the live site.
-This is where our friend Git comes back into play.

 In this lesson, we'll learn about three important software development workflow concepts: